Understanding the Basics of a Gluten-Free Lifestyle

 Fruits and Vegetables: Fresh produce is nutrient-dense and perfect for a gluten-free lifestyle.

-Lean Protein: Chicken, turkey, fish, and tofu are excellent sources of protein that do not contain gluten.
+Lean Protein: Chicken, turkey, fish, and tofu are excellent sources of protein without gluten.

 Gluten-Free Grains: Quinoa, rice, corn, and buckwheat are great alternatives to wheat-based grains.

-Legumes and Nuts: They are high in fiber and protein and can add variety to your meals.
+Legumes and Nuts: They are high in fibre and protein and can add variety to your meals.
+However, eating too many nuts can sneak in a lot of calories into your diet.
+Here's our collection of 5 easy lentil recipes.

 Incorporating these foods into your diet not only adheres to gluten-free guidelines but also enhances your overall health.